 Each UNM-Los Alamos student will be issued an official UNM LOBO Card.
 The card will contain a non-transferable photograph, the student's name, and the student's UNM ID number.
 At the time of request for a LOBO Card, the student must present proof of identification to include at least one other identification card with picture.
-Students will be required to present the LOBO Card to Student Services when requesting transcripts or any other services containing personal information, conducting any financial transactions with the Cashier/Bursar, charging supplies to their student accounts, and checking out materials from the UNM-Los Alamos Library.
+Students will be required to present the LOBO Card to Student Services when requesting transcripts or any other services containing personal information, conducting any financial transactions with the Cashier/Bursar, and checking out materials from the UNM-Los Alamos Library.
 The ID card initially issued to the student will be at no cost to the student.
-A first replacement will cost the student \$10.00, a second replacement will cost the student \$15.00, a third or subsequent replacement will cost the student \$25.00.
+A first replacement will cost the student \$25.00, a third or subsequent replacement will cost the student \$25.00.
 Please ask in the Library to obtain a LOBO Card.